It is time to vote now for your Mansfield Town player of the year for the 2022/23 season

 It is time once again for you to choose your Mansfield Town Player of the Year for the 2022/2023 season.

+Simply make your choice and let us know via email to [email protected] by noon this Wednesday (26th April).

-Last year’s winner was defender Stephen McLaughin, who won the Chad Readers’ Player of the Year accolodate by some way and also picked up several other Player of the Year awards.
+Last year’s winner was defender Stephen McLaughin, who won the Chad Readers’ Player of the Year accolade by some way and also picked up several other Player of the Year awards.

 However, he has spent much of this season with injury problems and unlikely to win it again.